ory/docs/docs/kratos/concepts/index.md

 secondary recovery email, solving 2FA, storing and managing sessions, or solving global logout.
-These processes are the developer's responsibility and while the OAuth2 and OpenID Connect protocols offer a way to securely solve identity federation over the browser, they do not solve:
+These processes are the developer's responsibility and while the OAuth2 and OpenID Connect protocols offer a way to securely solve identity federation over the browser, they don't solve:

 - Storage and management of all these tokens.
 These would often end up in the localStore making them vulnerable to XSS attacks.
 Or in a cookie issued by an